ShyamW/AWS-CSA-2019-study-notes/Course/S3/README.md

 install datasync agent to start replication
 Can also be used to replicate EFS to EFS

+# Signed URLs and Cookies
+Used to secure content so only authorized people can access it Signed URL - for an individual file
+Signed cookie - for multiple files
+Use Cloudfront for EC2 origin, signed s3 url for s3 bucket

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

 * Regions must be unique